Lee and Karen Duquette,

 September 11, 2015

-Oswald's Bear Ranch boasts being the United States' largest Bear Ranch with 29 roaming live bears.
-There are several big fenced enclosures that contain the bears' natural habitat.
-There are 29 bears, 2 huge habitats (1/2 and 1/3 mile perimeter) and 2 smaller habitats (1/4 mile perimeter each).
-The yearling bears have a waterfall within their habitat.
+On this date, Oswald's Bear Ranch boasted being the United States' largest Bear Ranch with 29 roaming live bears.
+There were several big fenced enclosures that contained the bears' natural habitat, with 2 huge habitats (1/2 and 1/3 mile perimeter) and 2 smaller habitats (1/4 mile perimeter each).
+The yearling bears had a waterfall within their habitat.

 directions to Oswald's Bear Ranch entrance to Olswald's Bear Ranch